jedrula-communications/jedrula-app-docs/README.md

 jsonapi-server used as API for Ember

 #### 3.3. access
-not accesible publicly, 192.168.1.102:3000 on LAN (raspberr pi running nodejs app)
+not accesible publicly, 192.168.1.102:3000 on LAN (raspberry pi running nodejs app)

 #### 3.4 mongo
 you need to make sure mongo url is set correctly.
 When you use an ip then make sure bind_ip is set properly in /etc/mongod.conf